Overview

 Query languages are varied and often not very powerful

-NoSQL databases use their own bespoke query languages, often in varying forms of Javascript as there query language.
+NoSQL databases use their own bespoke query languages, often in varying forms of JavaScript as there query language.
 It is easy to learn initially but queries can get large and complex quickly, with a lot of curly brackets!
 There are also big variations in query languages between different platforms, so just because you know one doesn’t mean you can use any NoSQL database.

 Slow for searching and complex queries across multiple tables/collections